kriti613/kriti613/README.md

 **Website:** [My Website](https://kriti613-portfolio.web.app/)

 ## About Me
 Hi!
 I’m pursuing my Master's in Business Analytics from The University of Texas at Arlington.
-Regarding my studies, I have completed and opted for courses like accounting, project management, and data mining and warehousing, which I think will be highly relevant to this role.
+Regarding my studies, I have completed and opted for courses like accounting, project management, and data mining and warehousing, which I think will be highly relevant to my role as a business analyst.
 I have also worked as a full-stack web developer for 2 years at an MNC service-based IT Consulting Company, Tech Mahindra.
 I love business, data, and programming.
 I’m looking for an internship that challenges me and helps me learn continuously effective, user-friendly solutions.

 ## Skills
 ### Programming